THE AIM OF THE ASSOCIATION ART ET PATRIMOINE VIEUX-LYON IS TO

 To organize and promote contemporary artistic creation events of all types highlighting the heritage of Old Lyon, historic site of Lyon listed as a UNESCO World Heritage Site, this is the aim of ART ET PATRIMOINE VIEUX-LYON.

-The first event is being held in collaboration with the Lyon 2019 Biennale of Contemporary Art, with a trip of urban art in Old Lyon.
+The first event was held in collaboration with the Lyon 2019 Biennale of Contemporary Art, with a trip of urban art in Old Lyon.